 Keep in mind that the notice usually must coincide with the rental period, which runs in 30-day cycles and usually (but not always) begins on the first day of the month.
-If you moved in on the 1st, you’ll need to give notice before the 1st, typically a month before you plan to move out.
-See what your lease says about how many days in advance you have to let management know.
+If you moved in on the 1st, you’ll need to give notice before the 1st of the month before you plan to move out.